MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

   ![Evaluator output](images/eval-output.png)

 - Review the scores:
-  - Next to each test case, you will see scores for Groundedness.
+  - Next to each test case, you will see scores for the evaluation metric we used.
   - Expand each test case to view the Rationale section, which explains the reasoning behind the score
   - Analyze the scores to understand why some test cases received high scores while others received lower ones.
   - By reviewing the rationale and understanding how your system performed, you can improve the flow to better handle a range of user queries.